Justin Stangel: Biography

 Stangel and his brother Eric Stangel created a stage show in Manhattan, titled Big City Comedy.
 The success of the show led to writing work for Norm Macdonald's Weekend Update on Saturday Night Live, the cartoon show The Tick on Fox Television, and the USA Network.
 The comedy shorts they created to air between shows for the USA Network helped land the Stangel brothers staff writing jobs with Late Show with David Letterman, in 1997.

 In 1998, Stangel and his brother become the head writers of the Late Show, positions they held until 2013.
 As co-head writer for The Late Show, Stangel was part of a team that has won two Primetime Emmy Awards (in 2001 and 2002), received twenty-one total Emmy nominations, and was nominated for Writers Guild of America awards four times.
 In December 2009 Stangel and his brother Eric were promoted to executive producers for The Late Show.
 The Stangel brothers are the longest-serving head writers in the history of Letterman's late night shows.

 Eric and Justin in 2012 published their first book Goodnight Husband, Goodnight Wife which won an Independent Publishing Award in the category of Humor.

 In 2012 he wrote additional material for the 84th Academy Awards hosted by Billy Crystal which was nominated for an Emmy Award for outstanding Writing for a Variety Special.

-In 2015, Justin and Eric Stangel were added to the staff of Opie with Jim Norton on Sirius XM.
+In 2015, Justin and Eric Stangel were added to the staff of Opie with Jim Norton on SiriusXM.
 On March 15, 2016, Opie announced that the Stangel Brothers officially left their role with the show to be executive producers on the daytime television show Harry starring Harry Connick Jr. In two seasons, Harry was honored with 11 Daytime Emmy nominations (2 wins) and a Critics Choice Award nomination.

 In 2020, Justin and Eric signed one-day contracts with baseball teams starting with the Portland Pickles, Cleburne Railroaders, and the Lake Erie Crushers.